 When there is an emergency need for goods or services the UW institution should, to the greatest extent possible, seek quotes to obtain services.
 If the emergency procurement exceeds the simplified bidding threshold, the institution is authorized to use simplified bidding to obtain services but must document the justification for using emergency procurement authority in the contract file.

-If a contract exceeds $500,000, UW-Madison and UW-Milwaukee must have the contract reviewed by their legal counsel.
+If a contract exceeds $500,000, UW-Madison and UW-Milwaukee may have the contract reviewed by their legal counsel.
 Other UW institutions must contact the UW System Office of Procurement, who will work with the UW System Office of General Counsel on an expedited review.
-Contracts over $1 million require Board of Regents approval.

 7. Related Documents